ART COLLECTION AT ICC SYDNEY

 Artworks in ICC Sydney’s collection are showcased throughout the venue and celebrated here in ICC Sydney’s Art Collection book.

 The Darling Harbour public art program sought to communicate, educate and engage the public.
 All artists were provided with extensive information on the site and its history, including heritage interpretation strategy.
 Artists were selected following consideration of their works and their response to a particular aspect of the site.

-Location: Opposite Tumbalong Park, this artwok can be found on Moriarty Walk, between the Exhibition Centre and Aware Super Theatre
+Location: Opposite Tumbalong Park, this artwok can be found on Moriarty Walk, between the Exhibition Centre and ICC Sydney Theatre.

 MARIA FERNANDA CARDOSO